 Nestled in scenic and remote parklands north of the Golden Gate Bridge, the Marin Headlands Nursery has the second largest growing capacity and is surrounded by hiking trails overlooking the Pacific Ocean.
 School groups as well as a core group of long-term volunteers come to the site several times a week.

-THE FORT FUNSTON AND OCEANA NURSERIES: 2 internships available
+THE FORT FUNSTON AND OCEANA NURSERIES: 2 internship positions

 The Fort Funston Nursery sits atop picturesque sea bluffs loved by local San Francisco residents.
 This nursery houses the longest running weekly program in which some volunteers have been participating for over 20 years.
 Further south, the Oceana High School Nursery is a student-focused program emphasizing the stewardship of adjacent parklands in Pacifica, CA.